cometbft/cometbft/spec/p2p/reactor/reactor.md

 from the p2p layer to a reactor.
 Note that the grammar represents events referring to a _single reactor_, while the p2p layer supports the execution of multiple reactors.
+For a more detailed representation of the sequence of calls from the p2p layer to reactors, please refer to the companion Quint model.

-While it is useful to provide an overview of the operation of a reactor, grammars have some limitations in terms of the behaviour they can express.
+While useful to provide an overview of the operation of a reactor, grammars have some limitations in terms of the behaviour they can express.
 For instance, the following grammar only represents the management of _a single peer_, namely of a peer with a given ID which can connect, disconnect, and reconnect